SCOPE OF THIS CHAPTER

 7. Regular Review

 The assessment plan must set out timescales for the actions to be met and stages of the assessment to progress, which should include regular points to review the assessment.
-The work with the child and family and key professionals should ensure that the agreed points are achieved through regular reviews.
+The work with the child and family should ensure that the agreed points are achieved through regular reviews.
 Where delays or obstacles occur these must be acted on and the assessment plan must be reviewed if any circumstances change for the child.

 - There has been direct communication with the child alone and their views and wishes have been recorded and taken into account when providing services;